 3. Get Your Priorities Straight!
 Goals To Set For Yourself

 Planning goals and securing time to work on them (while not getting distracted by emails) is essential to working smarter.
-Planning tasks to complete on a daily, weekly or monthly basis will lead to the much more efficient use of your time.
+Planning tasks to complete on a daily, weekly, or monthly basis will lead to the much more efficient use of your time.

 - Set deadlines for tasks – avoid allowing tasks to have limitless timelines.
 Have you ever noticed how much work gets done the day before a vacation?
-Knowing there is a restricted timeline on completing a task will improve your concentration.
+Knowing there is a restricted timeline for completing a task will improve your concentration.

-- Establish goals – set long term company goals for your staff to work towards.
+- Establish goals – set long-term company goals for your staff to work towards.
 Encourage employees to break down each milestone with reachable tasks throughout the quarter to attain tangible results.

 - Use a calendar – secure time to get actual work and planning done.
 If you are intermittently breaking your concentration to stop what you’re doing and respond to emails, phone calls or other interruptions, you’re not utilizing your time in the office to the fullest.